awsdocs/amazon-transcribe-developer-guide/doc_source/limits-guidelines.md

 + Use a lossless format, such as FLAC or WAV with PCM 16\-bit encoding\.
 + Use a sample rate of 8,000 Hz for low\-fidelity audio and 16,000\-48,000 Hz for high\-fidelity audio\.

-If you don't need to process all of your transcription jobs concurrently, use [Job queuing](job-queuing.md)\.
+If you don't need to process all of your transcription jobs concurrently, use [Job queueing](job-queueing.md)\.
 This enables Amazon Transcribe to keep track of your transcription jobs and process them when slots are available\.
-You can request an increase to the job queue bandwidth ratio to run more transcription jobs\.
-The quota for the transcription jobs in your job queue is the product of the number of transcription jobs you can run concurrently and the bandwidth ratio\.
-For example, if you have a bandwidth ratio of `5` and a quota of `100` for the number of transcription jobs you can run concurrently then you can have 500 transcription jobs in your job queue\.

 **Note**
 Amazon Transcribe may temporarily store your content to continuously improve the quality of its analysis models\.
 See the [Amazon Transcribe FAQ](http://aws.amazon.com/transcribe/faqs/) to learn more\.
 To request the deletion of content that may have been stored by Amazon Transcribe, open a case with [AWS Support](http://aws.amazon.com/contact-us/)\.